-White Uniball Signo on Amazon US UK Canada
+Click to Order White Uniball Signo on Amazon US UK Canada or Dick Blick

-How to work with Gel Pens in you Coloring Books
+How to work with Pens in your Coloring Books

-This article had some neat ideas on using gel pens for coloring books that aren’t your basic filling in blank space rather this technique using stippling, cross hatching, and scribbling.
+This article had some neat ideas on using gel pens for coloring books that aren’t your basic filling-in-blank space rather this technique uses stippling, cross-hatching, and scribbling.
 I had never thought to use this method for coloring but love the effect it gives you in their examples below.

 Gel Pen Videos